 I'm a research fellow in the Stanford University Department of Aeronautics and Astronautics.
-I completed my PhD in Aerospace Engineering from Stanford, funded by the National Defense Science and Engineering Graduate Fellowship.
-My current research is focused on decision-making in safety-critical, climate, and space systems, where operational decisions must be made safely and correctly while still being explainable and usable by human stakeholders.
+I completed my PhD in Aerospace Engineering at Stanford, funded by the National Defense Science and Engineering Graduate Fellowship.
+My current research is focused on decision-making in safety-critical systems where operational decisions must be made made quickly and correctly in complex environments while still being explainable and understandable by human stakeholders.
 I love space exploration and solving hard problems with good people.

-Prior to this, I started and led the Spacecraft Operations Group at Capella Space, the first US Commercial Synthetic Aperture Radar Earth Imaging constellation.
-There I developed the system that led to the first fully-automated collection to deleivery of radar satellite imagery from a commerical constellation.
+Prior to this, I started and led the Spacecraft Operations Group at Capella Space, the first US commercial synthetic aperture radar Earth imaging constellation.
+There I developed the first fully-automated mission operations software, realizing lights-out tasking-to-delivery of radar satellite data for a commercial constellation.
 I subsequently started and led the Constellation Operations and Space Safety Groups at Project Kuiper.
-Most recently, I was a Princiapl Applied Scientist at Amazon Web Services, where I worked on building software services for large-scale distributed edge compute applications.
+Most recently, I was a Principal Applied Scientist at Amazon Web Services, where I worked on building software services for large-scale distributed edge compute applications.

 Selected Code